endlessm/eos-image-builder/README.md

 This stage makes appropriate modifications to the output of the previous stage and commits it to a locally stored ostree repository.
 The ostree repository is created if it does not already exist.
+At the end of the stage, the repository is published to the remote server.

 image stage
 -----------